 3. Now fill in the required form and submit it.
 A member of Google's support team will contact you.
 Describe the file you wish to recover, then they will help you recover it.

-Just like computer, Google Drive also has a recycle bin which allows you to recover deleted files conveniently.
-Files deleted are first moved to the Trash folder where they are stored for a limited amount of time before they are erased permanently.
+Just like that of computer, Google Drive also has a recycle bin through which you can recover deleted files conveniently.
+Files deleted are first moved to the Trash folder where they are stored for a limited amount of time before they get erased permanently.

-Follow these instructions to recover deleted files from Google Drive Trash:
+Follow the instructions below to recover deleted files from Google Drive Trash:

 Step 1.
 Visit Google Drive webpage on your web browser and log in.